 Clare Eddison – Head Teacher (also p/t teacher yrs 5/6)

 MA/BA Hons Natural Sciences (Cantab) and PGCE Sussex

-Clare joins the Dharma Primary School in September 2015 as our new Head.
+Clare joined the Dharma Primary School in September 2015 as our new Head.
 She is a teacher with many years of experience and also a practising Buddhist and a long-term student of meditation.
 Find out more.

 Alison – Early Years Coordinator & Nursery Teacher